paroi-tech/typeonly/typeonly/README.md

 Parses types and interfaces from TypeScript and stores them as JSON files.

-## Why TypeOnly?
+## What is TypeOnly?

 The TypeOnly language aims to be the pure typing part of TypeScript.
 See also: a [detailed description of the language](https://github.com/paroi-tech/typeonly/blob/master/typeonly/typeonly-language.md).

-This package is a parser for the TypeOnly language.
+## Why a new language?

+TypeOnly is a new language but not a new syntax.
+TypeOnly aims to be and remain a strict subset of TypeScript: any code that compiles with TypeOnly will also compile with TypeScript.
+It is the "pure typing" part of TypeScript: only `interface` and `type` definitions.

 TypeScript typing definitions are not available at runtime.
 Sometime this forces us to repeat ourselves, as in the following example: